 Preparing Your Code for AI Collaboration

-AI tools like GitHub Copilot and Cursor work best with consistent code.
-They learn patterns from your codebase and mirror them in suggestions.
+AI tools like GitHub Copilot and other code assistants work better when your code follows consistent patterns.
+They learn from your repository and mirror the style and intent they observe.3

 - Predictable AI suggestions: Booleans prefixed with